rasql/pygame-tutorial/docs/1_intro/intro.rst

 Switch the background color
 ---------------------------

-At the beginning of the program we add a new veriable ``background`` and initialize it to gray::
+At the beginning of the program we add a new variable ``background`` and initialize it to gray::

     background = GRAY